 The FTC released the Business Guide contemporaneously with the Enforcement Statement in 2015.
 Consistent with the Enforcement Statement, the Business Guide emphasizes the importance of context.
-For example, an "article" on running shoe shock absorption that appears on a financial news site is unlikely to be confused with true editorial content.
-See Business Guide, Pt I, Example 1.
+For example, an "article" on running-shoe shock absorption that appears on a financial news site is unlikely to be confused with true editorial content.
 Similarly, billboard ads that appear in a video game are likely to be understood by consumers as paid content, so no additional disclosure is necessary.
-See Business Guide, Pt I, Example 9.
-The Business Guide also answers its own question about why disclosure and contextual issues are so important: "Why would it be material to consumers to know the source of the information?
+The Business Guide also answers its own question about why disclosure and contextual issues are so important.
+It asks, and answers: "Why would it be material to consumers to know the source of the information?
 Because knowing that something is an ad likely will affect whether consumers choose to interact with it and the weight or credibility consumers give the information it conveys."
-Business Guide, Pt I.

-The importance of the disclosure is increased the more native the placement is.
+The importance of the disclosure is heightened the more native the placement is.
 In other words, if commercial content is shaded or otherwise visually separated from the noncommercial content that surrounds it, readers are more likely to appreciate that the content is commercial; therefore, the disclosure itself may not be as critical.
 The more the content is seamlessly woven into pure editorial content, the more important an upfront disclosure becomes.
 Because context is king, these are at best merely guidelines for advertisers to follow.